-For those that have never heard about RCS, it stands for Rich Communication Services and is an upgrade from SMS.
+For those that have never heard of RCS, it stands for Rich Communication Services and is an upgrade from SMS.
 RCS messaging allows consumers to interact with their favourite brands from within their phone’s native messaging app, from booking an appointment with a click of a button, to selecting and making a purchase without leaving the messaging app.
-A more streamlined solution for both parties.
+It offers a more streamlined solution for both parties.

 With RCS on the horizon does this mean that it is the end for SMS?
-SMS was created for simple communication, whilst RCS has been developed to enhance that communication and bring it into the modern world.
-As RCS is an upgrade to SMS there are some major differences between them both.
+SMS was created for simple communication, while RCS has been developed to enhance that communication and bring it into the modern world.
+As RCS is an upgrade to SMS, there are some major differences between them both.

 What RCS can offer businesses

 Delivery and read receipts: RCS will allow you to see if the recipient has opened and read the message.
 Currently we know that 94% of all text messages are opened, but with RCS we will be able delve deeper into the analytics and see the read rate.

 Verified sender: RCS will help eradicate fraud with verified sender.
 Similar to Twitter’s blue tick, RCS will make it mandatory for businesses to be a ‘Verified Sender’.
 So when a customer receives an RCS message from a business, because it is verified and branded with the business’s colours, the customer will know that they have received a legitimate message.